Loading...

 Add Healthy Fats

-Incorporate some healthy fats such as a small amount of avocado or a handful of nuts (like almonds or walnuts) to your meal.
-Healthy fats can help in stabilizing blood sugar levels.
+Consider adding a small portion of avocado or a handful of nuts like almonds or walnuts to your meal.
+These healthy fats can help regulate blood sugar levels.

 Monitor and Adjust